RianMontagh/RianMontagh.github.io/_posts/2026-04-23-Running-Hydrograph-Avulsion-Tests.md

 1. Created floodplain sediment fraction XYZ files with nonerodible areas based on the 2024 NLCD landcover data and the four vegetated bars identified by Wuming.
 2. Created new test hydrographs with a lower peak based on the Whatcom County 100 year flood being 10,000 cfs smalled than the value from StreamStats.
 I also added a 3-day period of baseflow after the flood hydrograph to look for extensive flow in the channel.
-3. Ran the 100-year peak flood at a 3-day duration with the original sediment fractions and the sediment fractions with nonerodible areas.
+3. Ran the 100-year peak flood at a 3-day and 7-day durations with the original sediment fractions and the sediment fractions with nonerodible areas.

 ## New Sediment Fractions